soufiane-elbarji/Write-Draw-with-DOBOT/README.md

 ### 2\.
 Install Python Environments

-This project requires two separate Python versions.
-It is highly recommended to use virtual environments to manage them.
+This project requires two separate versions of Python.

   * **Install Python 3.10.10**: If you don't have it, download and install it from the [official Python website](https://www.python.org/downloads/release/python-31010/).
 Make sure to add it to your system's PATH.